 The clerk to the parish council has certain statutory duties (mainly to do with keeping of financial records etc.) and as such the post attracts a small stipend.

-The parish council raises money from a small precept (currently £20 per household per annum – or 40 pence per week).
-There are some 190 households in the parish, yielding £3952 per annum.
+The parish council raises money from a small precept (currently £20.94 per household per annum – or 94 pence per week).
+There are some 190 households in the parish, yielding £4149.68 per annum.
 It is the responsibility of the council to spend this money responsibly.
-Recently it has been spent on such things as renovating the war memorial, contributing to the cost of the new white gates at the entrances to the village, speed restriction signs and speed indicator signs, church maintenance and, of course, paying the clerk’s stipend.
+Recently it has been spent on such things as renovating the war memorial, contributing to the cost of the new white gates at the entrances to the village, speed restriction signs and repairing the bus stops, village maintenance and, of course, paying the clerk’s stipend.

 The War Memorial